bem/bem-sdk/README.md

 ### isBlock(str)

-Checks whether string `str` is a block.
+Checks whether string is a block.

 Example: